TimGrt/Ansible-Best-Practices/docs/ansible/project.md

 Well, the *name* parameter should desribe your task in detail, but if your task uses multiple filters or regexes, comments should be used for further explanation.
 Commented code is generally to be avoided.
 Playbooks or task files are not committed, if they contain commented out code.

+!!! bad-practice "Bad"
+    Why is the second task commented?
+Is it not necessary anymore?
+Does it not work as expected?
+    ```yaml
+    - name: Change port to {{ grafana_port }}
+      community.general.ini_file:
+        path: /etc/grafana/grafana.ini
+        section: server
+        option: http_port
+        value: "{{ grafana_port }}"
+      become: true
+      notify: restart grafana

+    # - name: Change theme to {{ grafana_theme }}
+    #   ansible.builtin.lineinfile:
+    #     path: /etc/grafana/grafana.ini
+    #     regexp: '.*default_theme ='
+    #     line: "default_theme = {{ grafana_theme }}"
+    #   become: yes
+    #   notify: restart grafana
+    ```
+    !!! good-practice "Comment commented tasks"
+        If you really have to comment the whole task, add a description why, when and by whom it was commented.